 There may be several review stages throughout the lifecycle of a project and we have a number of options for doing this:

 - Using Sound Connect we can stream the project, direct from our timeline, to your computer or device enabling you to watch it live and direct us with any changes you’d like.

 - From the cloud you can watch, comment(at specific timecodes) and download your content all within your browser.

-- Depending on budget and who’d like to attend the review we can hire one of our affiliated studios located around the UK, this gives ultimate flexibility for when executive producers and others want to attend the final sign off in person.
+- Depending on budget and who you’d like to attend the review we can hire one of our affiliated studios located around the UK, this gives you a more client facing environment for when executive producers and others want to attend the final sign off in person.